On the flexibility of 2D Euler steady states: Introduction

 \subsubsection{Arnold's Stability Criterion}

 As we mentioned above, the variational principle using convex conserved quantities \eqref{CLs} to construct steady states, yields steady states that are stable in the $L^2$ norm of the vorticity.
 This is sometimes called Kelvin's variational principle \cite{Kelvin,Burton}, but was established rigorously in greater generality by Arnold \cite{arnold1965conditions}.
 Through the lens of his geometric formalism, Arnold saw that this could be generalized to all steady states in the following way.
-First, observe that \emph{$\omega_*$ is steady if and only if it is a critical point of the energy among the coadjoint orbit of area-preserving diffeomorphisms.} The second variation of the energy can be easily computed as: where $\psi$ is the variation field and the ratio in the integrand is well defined since \eqref{SEE1} implies that $\nabla\psi_*$ and $\nabla\omega_*$ are co-linear everywhere in $\Omega$.
-This motivates Arnold's Stability Criterion: \begin{definition} A steady solution $\omega_*$ to the Euler equation is said to satisfy Arnold's Stability Criterion if $B_*$ is strictly positive or strictly negative. \end{definition} The positivity of $B_*$ is implied by: for some real numbers $c,C.$
+First, observe that \emph{$\omega_*$ is steady if and only if it is a critical point of the energy among the coadjoint orbit of area-preserving diffeomorphisms.} Second, observe that when $\psi_*$ is a sufficiently smooth Morse function, the ratio $\frac{\nabla\omega_*}{\nabla\psi_*}$ can be computed globally as (at least) a bounded function.
+The second variation of the energy can then be formally computed as: where $\omega$ is the variation of vorticity.
+This motivates Arnold's Stability Criterion: \begin{definition} A steady solution $\omega_*$ of the Euler equation is said to satisfy Arnold's stability criterion if the quadratic form $B_*$ is coercive with a definite sign. \end{definition} The positivity of $B_*$ is implied by: for some real numbers $c,C.$ \footnote{In the case where the stream function $\psi_{*}$ solving a semilinear elliptic equation $\Delta \psi_{*}=F(\psi_{*})$, \eqref{ASC} is equivalent to $F^{'}(\psi_{*})$ being a positive function.}